iushv/ml_research_papers/README.md

 # ML Research Papers

-A collection of **from-scratch implementations** of foundational and novel ML/AI research papers, with detailed learning notes and verified experiments.
+A collection of **from-scratch implementations** of foundational and innovative ML/AI research papers, with detailed learning notes and verified experiments.

 ---